 If you cannot appear for Court for a specific date, you should tell your lawyer about this before your attorney schedules your next Court date.
 If you need permission to travel out of state for a legitimate purpose, you should tell your lawyer as soon as possible so your lawyer can file a Motion and ask permission of the Court for you to leave the jurisdiction (State) while you are out on Bond.
 Courts are understanding and will give you permission if you ask and have a good reason for needing to travel out of state.

-James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer, with over-26 years of experience handling criminal cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
-James Dimeas is rated 10 “Superb) by AVVO, the highest rating possible for any criminal defense lawyer in the United States.
+James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer, with over-27 years of experience handling criminal cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas is rated 10 “Superb” by AVVO, the highest rating possible for any criminal defense lawyer in the United States.
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
-The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
+Attorney and Practice Magazine gave James Dimeas its “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas its “Top 10 Attorney Award for the State of Illinois.”
 James Dimeas was named a “Best DUI Attorney.”
 Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 The American Institute of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois For the year 2018 and 2019.”